 Dear School Leaders,

 January is National Human Trafficking Prevention Month.
-The goal of this awareness event, "Know More, Do Better", is to align with the California Healthy Youth Act enacted in January 2016, mandating schools to provide all students grades 7 to 12 with comprehensive sexual health and prevention education.
+The goal of this awareness event, 'Know More, Do Better', is to align with the California Healthy Youth Act enacted in January 2016, mandating schools to provide all students grades 7 to 12 with comprehensive sexual health and prevention education.
 Human trafficking and commercial sexual exploitation is included as one of the curriculum expectations.

 The purpose of the event is to provide a positive space for social engagement and prevention education to students at least once in middle school.
 This free educational event will include keynote speakers, interactive activities, and one-on-one conversations to teach students about human trafficking, its prevalence and nature, the risks of online exploitation, grooming techniques of traffickers, as well as healthy relationships, how to keep youths safe from exploitation and abuse, and seek help if needed.
 Students will then take the message back to their school campuses as leaders and peer educators.